trilogy-group/twilio-node/advanced-examples/custom-http-client.md

 ## What else can this technique be used for?

-Now that you know how to inject your own `httpClient` into the Twilio API request pipeline, you can use this technique to add custom HTTP headers and authorization to the requests (perhaps as required by an upstream proxy server).
+Now that you know how to inject your own `httpClient` into the Kandy API request pipeline, you can use this technique to add custom HTTP headers and authorization to the requests (perhaps as required by an upstream proxy server).

-You could also implement your own `httpClient` to mock the Twilio API responses.
-With a custom `httpClient`, you can run your unit and integration tests quickly without the need to make a connection to Twilio.
-In fact, there’s already an example online showing [how to do exactly that with Node.js and Prism](https://www.twilio.com/docs/openapi/mock-api-generation-with-twilio-openapi-spec).
+You could also implement your own `httpClient` to mock the Kandy API responses.
+With a custom `httpClient`, you can run your unit and integration tests quickly without the need to make a connection to Kandy.
+In fact, there’s already an example online showing [how to do exactly that with Node.js and Prism](https://www.kandy.com/docs/openapi/mock-api-generation-with-kandy-openapi-spec).

 We can't wait to see what you build!